How to Build a Data Analyst LinkedIn Profile (In 2023!)

 Many companies post updates about their products, services, and hiring needs on their LinkedIn pages.

-To find relevant companies, simply search for keywords such as “data analytics” in LinkedIn’s search bar.
+Search for keywords such as “data analytics” in LinkedIn’s search bar to find relevant companies.

 By following data analytics companies, you can stay informed and stay connected with the data analytics industry.

-This can help you get an idea of what the priorities are in a particular company, which will help with the job searching and job fit process.
+This can help you get an idea of the priorities in a particular company, which will help with the job searching and job fit process.

 8. Get Recommendations and Endorsements